Kundankr30/minorproject/README.md

 # Intelligent File Deduplicator
+# This is a minor project which is a part of Silicon Summer Intership course(Backend with Rust)

 A Rust-based file deduplication tool that uses multiple hashing algorithms, parallel processing, and advanced filtering to efficiently identify and manage duplicate files.